GreenStar Homes Certification Manual Version 4

 Properly exhausting bath fans in each bathroom

-Every bathroom requires a properly installed bath fan that is vented outdoors and ventilates appropriately based on the toilet paper test.
-Hold up a piece of toilet paper and see if it can stay attached to the fan without falling.
-Preferably the fan should be tested by HVAC or rater to hit 50 CFM or higher (required in Silver)
+Every bathroom requires a properly installed bath fan that is vented outdoors and ventilates appropriately based on the “toilet paper test.”
+To perform the test, hold up a piece of toilet paper and see if it stays attached to the fan without falling.
+Preferably the fan should be tested by an HVAC professional or GreenHome Inspector to reach 50 CFM or higher (required for Silver-level certification).

 Resources & Studies